seadfeng/favicon-downloader/doc/workflows.md

-# Redirect Checker: Github Actions Guide
+# Favicon Downloader: Github Actions Guide

 GitHub Actions is a CI/CD platform provided by GitHub that allows developers to automate their software development workflows.
 It enables you to define and automate tasks such as building, testing, and deploying code directly within your GitHub repository.